A Beautiful Mind (film): Writing

-Few of the characters in the film, besides John and Alicia Nash, correspond directly to actual people.
-The discussion of the Nash equilibrium was criticized as over-simplified.
+The Nash equilibrium discussion was criticized as over-simplified.
 In the film, Nash has schizophrenic hallucinations while he is in graduate school, but in his life he did not have this experience until some years later.
-No mention is made of Nash's homosexual experiences at RAND, which are noted in the biography, though both Nash and his wife deny this occurred.
+No mention is made of Nash's alleged homosexual experiences at RAND.
+Nash's biographer notes he was arrested in a 1954 police sting operation targeting gay men in Santa Monica and subsequently lost his security clearance, but charges were dropped and there is no evidence Nash was ever sexually active with men.
+Furthermore, both Nash and his wife denied these encounters occurred.
 Nash fathered a son, John David Stier (born June 19, 1953), by Eleanor Agnes Stier (1921–2005), a nurse whom he abandoned when she told him of her pregnancy.
 The film did not include Alicia's divorce of John in 1963.
 It was not until after Nash won the Nobel Memorial Prize in 1994 that they renewed their relationship.
-Beginning in 1970, Alicia allowed him to live with her as a boarder.
+In 1970, Alicia allowed him to live with her as a boarder.
 They remarried in 2001.

-Nash is shown to join Wheeler Laboratory at MIT, but there is no such lab.
+Nash is shown to join Wheeler Laboratory at MIT, but no such lab exists.
 Instead, he was appointed as C. L. E. Moore instructor at MIT, and later as a professor.
 The film furthermore does not touch on the revolutionary work of John Nash in differential geometry and partial differential equations, such as the Nash embedding theorem or his proof of Hilbert's nineteenth problem, work which he did in his time at MIT and for which he was given the Abel Prize in 2015.
-The so-called pen ceremony tradition at Princeton shown in the film is completely fictitious.
-The film has Nash saying in 1994: "I take the newer medications", but in fact, he did not take any medication from 1970 onwards, something highlighted in Nasar's biography.
+The so-called pen ceremony tradition at Princeton shown in the film is fictitious.
+The film has Nash saying in 1994: "I take the newer medications".
+He did not take any medication from 1970 onward, something highlighted in Nasar's biography.
 Howard later stated that they added the line of dialogue because they worried that the film would be criticized for suggesting that all people with schizophrenia can overcome their illness without medication.
 In addition, Nash never gave an acceptance speech for his Nobel prize.